Youth Work Matters Online

 Participants will interact with an online community to explore, wrestle and produce resources and skills for working with young people.
 The content comes from real youth work experience and strong research-based material, including the basic youth needs, ecological context, assets and resiliency, and experiential learning.

 Over a four-week period, including an introductory week, participants can expect to spend 4-8 hours/ week and up to 24 hours total on this course.
+Past participants report that they wish they had planned ahead and designated more time to devote to the course.
 Setting aside intentional time devoted to online work is required to have the full professional development experience.
 Both interactive and self-paced learning will be experienced by:

 - Interacting with module presentations